 Sam Clayton has a good heart and likes to help out people in need.
 In fact, he likes to help them out so much that he often finds himself broke and unable to help his own family buy the things they need--like a house.

 An adventuresome young man goes off to find himself and loses his socialite fiancée in the process.
 But when he returns 10 years later, she will stop at nothing to get him back, even though she is already married.

 Katherine Standish, who has been brought up in a strict manner in a prudish New England town, falls in love with a city slicker commercial artist, Peter Van Arden.
 The romance blossoms ...
 See full summary »

 A paroled convict who bears a striking resemblance to the local District Attorney is hired by the mob to impersonate him, while the real District Attorney is kidnapped and held captive at a secret location.

-An aging actor, trying to make a comeback on Broadway, is surprised when his estranged daughter shows up.
-It seems that she is an actress and is also trying to make it on Broadway.
-He tries to re-establish his relationship with her while also trying to hide the fact that she is his daughter from the press.Written by
+An aging actor, about to marry for the fourth time, is surprised when a young woman, who is the daughter he never knew he had, appears with a "letter of introduction".
+It seems that she is an actress and is trying to make it on Broadway.
+He tries to establish a relationship with her but finds it difficult to tell the world of their true relationship.Written by

 1 of 7 people found this review helpful.

 Was this review helpful to you?